ottelli/table-tennis-physics/README.md

 Based on an April Fools article where the International Table Tennis Federation proposed to change the size of the table to make the game more exciting to watch, I chose to model whether this might actually be the case.

 ## The Model
-To be as comprehensive as possible, the model includes:
 * 3-d projectile motion
 * Aerodynamic drag and lift force
 * Spin effects (Magnus Lift)